dominance-analysis/dominance-analysis/paper.md

 ---
-title: 'Dominance-Analysis : A Python Library for Accurate and Intuitive Relative Importance of Predictors'
+title: 'Dominance-Analysis : A Python Library for Global Explainability of Predictors'
 tags:
   - Python
   - Dominance Analysis